maxadamski/vitamin/doc/spec.md

 "string \" with \t escape chars \n" sigil"string with a sigil"
 """multi-line " string "" with \""" escapes """
-json"""big string with a sigil"""
+sigil"""big string with a sigil"""
 """
     multi-line
     strings